 There have been some safety concerns in the past related to Bumbo seats, and a safety alert was issued in the US in 2012, following a number of babies being injured using them.
 If you decide to buy a Bumbo seat for your child, make sure you don't place it on any high or uneven surfaces, always use the restraint belt, and make sure you stay with your baby at all times.

 Baby carriers and fabric slings can cost anything from £15 to £80, and it’s important that you choose one that's comfortable for you and your child.

 Some parents swear by baby carriers, but not everyone finds them comfortable.
-Carrying your baby in a baby carrier all day can be tiring work and you might find it tricky to get your baby in and out of the carrier quickly.
+Carrying your baby in a carrier all day can be tiring work, and you might find it tricky to get your baby in and out quickly.

 If possible, you should aim to try out a baby carrier you're considering – ideally with your baby – before you buy.
 See our guide to choosing a sling or baby carrier for more buying advice.

-In February 2015, Which? asked 2,002 parents of children aged five and under about the baby products they have bought or used.
-We asked them to rate products on a scale of one to 10 for usefulness, excluding three core products: pushchairs, car seats and high chairs.
+In August 2016, Which? asked 2,000 parents of children aged five and under about the baby products they have bought or used.
+We asked them to rate products on a scale of 1 to 10 for usefulness, excluding three core products: pushchairs, car seats and high chairs.